LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 * `issuanceDate`
   * As specified by W3C.
 * `credentialSubject` – containing two parts:
   * An `id` that identifies the subject of the claim data.
-This might be a DSNP User, an ActivityStreams Note, a document on the web accessible by HTTP or IPFS, or any other URL with fixed (immutable) content.
+This might be a DSNP User, an Activity Streams Note, a document on the web accessible by HTTP or IPFS, or any other URL with fixed (immutable) content.
   * The "claim" (in W3C parlance) that is being made about the subject, in the format specified by the Attribute Set Type's schema.

 A DSNP Verifiable Credential Document MAY optionally contain the following fields